DominoJP/Image-Encryption-AES/README.md

 **To build and run the project via bashscript**

+**for CSUN VM:**
+  - `aem22021@10.166.250.31:/home/aem22021/dev/comp535/project1`

   1. **Run the Bash script to display usage information:**
-     -run the following command to display usage info.
+     - run the following command to display usage info.
       -`./aes.sh -h`

   2. **The usage help for the Bash script will display options for running the program:**
      - `./aes.sh [-d input_images_directory] [-e executable_path] [-s (sequential)] [-p (parallel)] [-k (128/192/256)] [-x (enable decryption)]`

   3. **Note:**
-    -You can simply run ./aes.sh to run the executable and input images in the current directory to run AES-128 ENCRYPTION both sequentially and in parallel.
+    - You can simply run ./aes.sh to run the executable and input images in the current directory to run AES-128 ENCRYPTION both sequentially and in parallel.
      Running sequentially plus decrypting may take up to 4 minutes to complete the whole dataset on a VM.
+    - Any output from the executable will be piped into ./AES_Encryption_output.txt